Compton, California: Geography and climate

-According to the United States Census Bureau, the city has a total area of 10.1 sqmi.
+According to the United States Census Bureau's 2020 data, the city has a total area of 10.1 sqmi.
 10.03 sqmi of it is land and 0.1 sqmi of it (1.03%) is water.

 Compton is bordered by the unincorporated Willowbrook on the north and northwest, the unincorporated West Compton on the west, the city of Carson on the southwest, the unincorporated Rancho Dominguez on the south, the city of Long Beach on the southeast, the city of Paramount and the unincorporated East Compton on the east, and by the city of Lynwood on the northeast.

 East Compton

 East Compton, also known as East Rancho Dominguez, is a mostly industrial unincorporated community and census-designated place (CDP).
 The population was 15,135 according to the 2010 Census.
 East Rancho Dominguez is an accepted city name according to the USPS, and shares the 90221 ZIP Code with Compton.
 Its sphere of influence is the city of Compton, which has tried to annex East Rancho Dominguez, but business and property owners in the area have opposed the annexation.